Finding the Right Cockapoo Breeder

 A puppy raised indoors will be more use to household noise such as hoovers and washing machines and being around people, children and possibly other pets etc., this is a good start to their socilaisation which is very importnat stage of the pups development.

-If raised in kennel, ask breeder if puppy has had any socialisation in home etc...
+If raised in kennel, ask breeder if puppy has had any socialisation in home and around people etc...

 Is my puppy microchipped?